-- "For the purposes of this rule, APHIS is proposing to consider genome editing to be within the definition of genetic engineering." - Does that mean every editing line must come before USDA? - How much data and confinement is required during research and breeding? - Is it essentially a GMO or not?
+- "For the purposes of this rule, APHIS is proposing to consider genome editing to be within the definition of genetic engineering." - Does that mean every editing line must come before USDA? - How much data and confinement is required during research and breeding? - Is it essentially a GMO up until the time of final approval, which should be expedited?